 Heather Dyer writes picture books and novels for children aged 7-11.
 The Girl with the Broken Wing was one of Richard and Judy’s ‘Best Children’s Books Ever’, and The Boy in the Biscuit Tin was nominated for the Galaxy Best British Children’s Book Award.
 Her books have been broadcast on Radio 4, and are studied in schools at Key Stage 2.
 Heather also teaches creative writing at Aberyswyth University, where she is the current Royal Literary Fund Fellow.

-Gill Farrer-Halls is the author of eighteen published non-fiction books in the Mind Body Spirit genre, including The Illustrated Encyclopaedia of Buddhist Wisdom, Working with Karma and The Aromatherapy Bible.
+Gill Farrer-Halls is the author of nineteen published non-fiction books in the Mind Body Spirit genre, including The Illustrated Encyclopaedia of Buddhist Wisdom, Working with Karma and The Aromatherapy Bible.
 She has also edited several published non-fiction titles.
 A practising aromatherapist, she has been a Principal Teacher and Examiner with the International Federation of Aromatherapists for many years.
 Gill occasionally works as Production Manager/Producer for The Meridian Trust Buddhist Film & Video Archive and has produced and directed many of their DVD programmes of the Dalai Lama and other Buddhist teachers.

 Karl French has worked for the past 20 years as an editor, writer and journalist for various publishing houses, among them Simon & Schuster, Foruli, Bloomsbury and Faber and Faber, and national publications, including the Guardian, Hotdog magazine and the Financial Times.
 He has also worked on books by Tim Jeal, Andrew Boulton, Miranda Seymour, Jonathan Fenby, John Kampfner, Lance Price, Peter Hook, Simon Wilde, Glenn Hughes among many others.
 He was for several years a reader at Bloomsbury Publishing where he read over one thousand manuscripts, and his recommendations for publication included the collected letters of Hunter S. Thompson, the reissued novels of Terry Southern and Easy Riders, Raging Bulls, Peter Biskind’s history of Hollywood in the 1970s which became a major best-seller.
 Karl has worked on several memoirs and biographies, most recently he worked as an editor of Bill Bruford’s autobiography.
 He has also written and edited several books on the cinema and music – titles including Screen Violence, chosen by JG Ballard in the Sunday Times as his book of the year, This Is Spinal Tap – the Official Companion, Cult Movies, Art by Film Directors and Abba Unplugged – and works for TLC and on a freelance basis as a reader, editor, mentor and editorial consultant.
 He also works as a reader for Aitken Alexander Associates.

 Rose Gaete was an agent for six years at the prestigious Wylie Agency where she worked with authors such as Salman Rushdie, Martin Amis, Ahdaf Soueif, Jon McGregor and Paul Theroux.
 She is currently an editor and reader for a variety of publishers including HarperCollins, Bloomsbury and Atlantic Books.
 She has an MA in English Literature from Cambridge University.
 Her particular specialty is contemporary novels.
 Rose works as a manuscript consultant and mentor for TLC.

 Helen Gordon’s first novel, Landfall, was published in 2011.
 After university she worked as an editor at Granta magazine before leaving to pursue a freelance career.
 She currently teaches creative writing at the London Metropolitan University and continues to work as a freelance editor.
 Her journalism has appeared in, among other places, the Independent, the Guardian and Intelligent Life magazine.
 In 2011 she received an Art’s Council grant to help fund the research and writing of her second novel.

 Vicky Grut started out on the staff of the independent publishers Lawrence and Wishart in the late 1980s.
 Titles she edited there, and subsequently as a freelance, ranged from academic texts to a political thriller by MP Peter Hain, ex-Secretary of State for Northern Ireland and Wales.
 She was a creative writing tutor for Birkbeck College for several years, and co-taught an Arvon Foundation course in 2001.
 Her short stories have appeared in literary magazines and anthologies, including Random Factor (Pulp Faction, 1997), Reshape Whilst Damp (Serpent’s Tail, 2000), Valentine’s Day: stories of revenge, (Duckworths, 2000), Resist (www.pulp.net, 2005) and New Writing 13 (Picador, 2005), New Writing 14 (Granta, 2006) and Waving at the Gardener (Bloomsbury, 2009).
 In 2009 she was a finalist in the Asham Awards and in 2006 she was the winner of the Chapter One Promotions International Short Story Competition.
 She teaches creative writing at London South Bank University.

 Michael Langan is an editor and writer.
 He has taught writing for fifteen years and was senior lecturer and Programme Leader of Creative Writing at the University of Greenwich from 2002 – 2012, where he specialised in short story writing and the novel.
 He has a PhD from Liverpool John Moores University in contemporary creative writing and a background in performance poetry.
 His short stories and poetry have been anthologised and published in magazines, journals and online.
 From 2007 – 2010 he was managing editor of Brand Literary Magazine, responsible for selecting and editing the magazine’s fiction and non-fiction content.
 He currently writes on visual arts, film and literature for the online magazine Polari and has a particular interest in contemporary literary fiction as well as historical fiction.

-Jonathan Lee is a British novelist & editor.
+Jonathan Lee is a British novelist and editor.
 His first novel, Who Is Mr Satoshi?
 (Random House) was shortlisted for an MJA Open Book Award, nominated for the Desmond Elliot Prize for Literature, and translated into a number of languages.
-His second novel Joy (also Random House) was anObserver Book of the Year in 2012 and is being adapted for television.
+His second novel Joy (also Random House) was an Observer Book of the Year in 2012 and is being adapted for television.
 The BBC’s Culture Show programme recently featured him as being one of Britain’s ‘best new novelists’ & The Guardian has called him ‘a major new voice in British fiction’.
 He is an editor at Guernica Magazine and tutors writers for the Arvon Foundation.
 Click here for his website.

-Alan Mahar was until 2012 Publishing Director of Tindal Street Press, responsible for a prizewinning list of 70 titles of literary fiction that earned three Man Booker listings, two Orange, three Commonwealth Writers, two Costa First novel winners, a Betty Trask, three Desmond Elliotts – a track record of one-in-three prize-listed.
+Alan Mahar is the former Publishing Director of Tindal Street Press, responsible for a prizewinning list of 70 titles of literary fiction that earned three Man Booker listings, two Orange, three Commonwealth Writers, two Costa First novel winners, a Betty Trask, three Desmond Elliotts – a track record of one-in-three prize-listed.
 As a small publisher, his responsibilities in addition to the business side, included commissioning and editing many books and overseeing their production.
 He enjoyed working closely with authors (such as Gaynor Arnold, Raphael Selbourne, Maria Allen, Paul Wilson, Anthony Cartwright and many others) to prepare their work for the scrutiny of the market.
 He is the author of two novels, Flight Patterns (Gollancz.
 1999) and After the Man Before (Methuen, 2002), His other publications comprise short stories, anthology editing, reviews and articles for Literary Review, London Magazine, Warwick Review, Observer, Bookseller and others.
 He has recently resumed working on a novel put aside due to the pressures and pleasures of publishing.
 He is now a freelance consultant editor, writer and creative writing lecturer at several universities in the Midlands.